HIV/AIDS, Children and Youth Programme

 UNICEF is assisting the government to address the threat of a full-blown outbreak of HIV/AIDS in Ukraine while at the same time protecting the rights of those infected by:

-The Government of Ukraine, in collaboration with civil society partners, developed a Road Map to Universal Access for HIV Prevention, Treatment and Care by 2010, with technical and advocacy support from UNICEF and its UN partners.
+The Government of Ukraine, in collaboration with civil society partners, developed a Road Map to Universal Access for HIV Prevention, Treatment and Care, with technical and advocacy support from UNICEF and its UN partners.
 The document emphasises children and adolescents as an especially vulnerable group and the need to provide them with special consideration in prevention, treatment, care and support.

 To respond to the needs of children and families affected by HIV, UNICEF has supported community-based Day Care Centre models in Kiev, Odessa, Kherson, Mykolayiv and Krivyi Rig and Autonomous Republic of Crimea.
 The centres provide HIV-positive children with a place where they can communicate with other children, receive care and prepare for school.
 Parents receive advice in the Centres on how to care for their children, as well as psychological, legal and social support.